exein-io/pulsar/crates/ebpf-common/ProbeTutorial.md

 module and shared on the agent's bus.

 Key take-aways:
-- `bpf-common` contains a collection of tools built on top of [aya](https://github.com/aya-rs/aya), they reduce boilerplate and help writing tests.
+- `ebpf-common` contains a collection of tools built on top of [aya](https://github.com/aya-rs/aya), they reduce boilerplate and help writing tests.
 - A module can be used as part of Pulsar or by itself.
 A generic Rust application could reuse a particular probe without depending on the Pulsar agent.